We are searching for

 If you've ever wondered, what is lane keep assist and how does it work, the idea behind the technology is simple enough.
 Basically, your car has a set of cameras that look at the lines on the road.
 The cameras feed data to a computer that interprets where your car is positioned in relation to the lane that you're in at the time.
 The car's computer can detect if the lines are drifting more than they should be as you drive, and if that happens, the alert systems and self-correction systems kick in to help protect you.

 First, your car will warn you with vibrations and beeping that you are moving out of your lane.
-The system attempts to give you a warning as soon as it can without being annoying or triggering too frequently.
+The lane assist attempts to give you a warning as soon as it can without being annoying or triggering too frequently.
 After you get a warning, the system gives you a moment to correct yourself.
 If you don't correct yourself, it is capable of adjusting your steering gently to move you back into your lane.
 The technology isn't meant to serve as a self-driving tool but is a reliable safety measure to help keep cars on the road and to prevent them from drifting into other vehicles on the road when driving in congested traffic situations.

 Because of how lane assist works, the system can only work when the lines of your lane are fully visible.
 If the car's cameras cannot clearly see the lines on either side of you, it can't keep you inside the lane.
 That means if you drive during snowy weather conditions or you drive on the road without lines, the tech won't work for you.
-The technology also doesn't function on roads with faded lines.
+The lane keep assist system also doesn't function on roads with faded lines.
 The car must visually track the lines on the road, and without lines, it doesn't know where your car is supposed to be positioned as you drive around.
-This is a real issue for technology, and you can't always rely on it to keep you safe for this reason.
+This is a real issue for technology, and you can't always rely on LKAS to keep you safe for this reason.

 What is Lane Change Assist?

 Much like the lane keep assist, there is another lane assist tool known as lane change assist.
-This product relies on proximity sensors to detect whether there are cars in your blind spot when you go to change lanes.
+This advanced driver assistance system relies on proximity sensors to detect whether there are cars in your blind spot when you go to change lanes.
 The biggest risk that comes along with switching lanes is driving into the other lane while a car is in your blind spot.
 If you do this, you will collide with a vehicle that you never saw.
 That's why it's important to check your mirrors frequently before changing lanes, but even then, you could miss the vehicle.
 Cars with lane assist give you a little warning light that lets you know when a vehicle is in your blind spot.
 If you see the light is on, you know to wait until the vehicle is out of your blind spot before you change lanes.
 It's a simple system that gives you one little bit of protection to keep you from getting into accidents as you change lanes.

 Changing lanes and staying in your current lane is one of the most important parts of driving safely.
 Far too many drivers fall asleep behind the wheel or look away from the road and drift into a dangerous position that puts other vehicles in danger.
-Lane assist tools keep vehicles safe on the road, keep drivers informed when they are making mistakes and help to keep everyone safer.
+Lane keeping assist systems keep vehicles safe on the road, keep drivers informed when they are making mistakes and help to keep everyone safer.
 As more vehicles come with this technology, drivers will make fewer mistakes.
 If you're searching for your next vehicle, you should look for these key safety features to help keep you and your family safe.
 Along with looking at a detailed vehicle history report to learn about the condition of the vehicle and its past, you should look at all its safety features to determine if it's a good option for you and your family.